Skip to main content

 Can you take Victoza and Mounjaro together?

 No, it’s not recommended to take Victoza and Mounjaro together.
 Combining them could raise your risk of side effects.
-Common ones are gastrointestinal related, such as nausea, vomiting, and diarrhea.
-But you may also have a greater risk of more serious side effects, such as low blood glucose.
+Common ones are digestive related, such as nausea, vomiting, and diarrhea.
+But you may also have a greater risk of more serious side effects, such as low blood sugar.

 If you don’t feel like either medication is working well enough on its own, speak with your prescriber.
 There are oral and injectable medication options that can be safely combined with either Victoza or Mounjaro.